ObjectIsAdvantag/webex-api-emulator/README.md

 # Emulator for Cisco Spark REST API

-The emulator

-The primary goal of the emulator is to provide a safe place to test bots.
+The primary goal of the emulator is to tests Cisco Spark chat bots.

-Therefore, the emulator mimics Cisco Spark REST API behavior for /rooms, /messages, /memberships and /webhooks resources, and allows you to create bot accounts dynamically.
+Therefore, the emulator mimics Cisco Spark REST API behavior for /rooms, /messages, /memberships and /webhooks resources, and also allows you to inject User and Bots counts.

-The following features are not implemented: Room moderation, Teams, People LastActivity & Status, Automatic Invitations (if non Spark users are added to rooms) and Pagination / Filtering.
+The following features are not implemented: Administration APIs, Room moderation, People LastActivity & Status and Teams, as weel as Automatic Invitations (if non Spark users are added to rooms) and Pagination / Filtering.

 ## Quickstart